It was at this moment that I felt confident towards the general population and the real validity of NFT’s, or Non-Fungible Tokens.

 The price of goods or services in an economy is defined by the amount someone is willing to pay for those goods or services.
 In simplistic terms, when more people want something with limited supply, the price increases.
 The seller wants to maximize profit.
 We all know this, supply and demand.

-Couple trust in blockchain with an economy fitted for supply and demand and we enter mass adoption.
+Couple trust in with blockchain with an economy fitted for supply and demand and we enter mass adoption.

 Be like Mike and find your place in understanding blockchain because whether you know it, like it or not, blockchain will be a part of your life.
 Right now, a Blockchain Gaming Hub like Pavillion is leading the way in the smaller world of gaming.